Skip to main content

 Liberty echoed the same sentiments, stating that the IHRAR panel should: “Affirm the importance of the Human Rights Act in its current form”.
 This, it called a “necessary step towards strengthening our human rights frameworks and making access to justice a practical reality across the UK”.

-While none of these three issues are yet cemented, their impacts are undeniably clear and potentially transformative.Β
+While none of these three issues are yet cemented, their impacts are undeniably clear and potentially transformative.

 The Public Bill Committee first sitting for the Policing Bill is expected to occur on Tuesday, 18 May, while the IHRAR will report back on its findings in Summer 2021.
 Furthermore, although citizens have little control over the trialling of the new data surveillance tool, the Investigatory Powers Act is scheduled for review in 2022.

 Luke Hickman is a printmaker and artist with over 15 years of experience.
 He studied at Norwich University, graduating with a BA (Hons) Fine Art, and has worked in both the commercial printing and digital marketing industries for over 7 years.
 Luke's work revolves around the idea of creating art that can illustrate a story with topics covering war, politics and history.
+He also writes about digital marketing and SEO at Bird Marketing.

 Close Menu